peaclab/PACT/README.md

 * Wrapper = SPICESolver_transient.py

 Users can modify the step_size, total_simualtion_time, and ptrace_step_size options under the [Simulation] section in modelParams_files to redefine the simulation step size and simulation time, and ptrace step size of the transient simulation, respectively.
-Transient SPICE solver grid temperature files are saved as RC_transient.cir.csv.
+Transient SPICE solver grid temperature files are saved as {ChipName}.cir.csv.
 Transient SPICE solver block temperature files are saved as {ChipName}.block.transient.csv.
 SPICE solver log files are saved as {ChipName}.log.
 The last step block_level transient temperature results will be printed in the terminal.

 ## Low-level solvers
 To change the low-level solver types for SPICE solver, users need to modify the ll_steady_solver or ll_transient_solver option under the [Solver] section in  modelParams_files.
 Note that, SuperLU solver does not support low-level solver.